It's an appealing income play to consider Akebia Therapeutics Inc. (AKBA) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of AKBA by taking a closer look at its different ratios.
+We take a closer look at AKBA’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.30.
 In the meantime, Its Debt-to-Equity ratio is 4.74 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades